santavalleytea/Problem-Bank/README.md

 # 📌 C++ Problem Bank

-A collection of C++ implementations for problems from various sources, including university tutorials, competitive programming platforms, and theoretical exercises.
+A collection of C++ implementations for problems from various sources, including university tutorials, prorgramming platforms, and theoretical exercises/concepts.

-This repository is designed to help reinforce C++ coding skills without requiring large projects.
-Instead, it focuses on solving well-defined problems across different topics.
+This repository is designed to help reinforce my C++ coding skills without requiring large, creative projects.
+Instead, the focus is on solving well-defined problems across different topics.

 ## 📂 Repository Structure